GridlockNetwork/Resources/whitepapers/readme.md

 2. Threshold Signature Attacks - are there any known TSS attacks? need to research.
 3. Stealing a users credentials - secured by 2FA along with signature request processs from nodes.

-### Multiparty ECDSA TSS
+### Multiparty Threshold ECDSA

-ECDSA is a standardized signing algorithm that is widely used in TLS, code signing and cryptocurrency, it is used to sign transactions of bitcoins.
-It is based on  Elliptic-curve cryptography.
-Securely computing ECDSA in a distributed manner, also known as Threshold signing, is needed for protection of the signing key by sharing the key with multiple parties and thus preventing one party from accessing it.
+Elliptic Curve Digital Signature Algorithm(ECDSA) is a standardized signing algorithm that is widely used in Transport Layer Securty(TLS), code signing, cryptocurrency and more.
+Securely computing ECDSA in a distributed manner, also known as Threshold signing, is needed for protection of the private key.
+By splitting the secret key between multiple devices, t-out-of-n Threshold Signatures, it avoids that the storage of the secret key becomes the single point of failure because no single device or party has access to the full private key.
+T-out-of-n Threshold Signatures ensures that any t+1 of the devices that store a share of the private key can jointly sign any given message but no t colluding parties can forge a signature at all.

-The Gridlock Vault will utilize a secure "full-threshold" protocol for multiparty ECDSA.
-Full-threshold means that any t-out-of-n parties can sign thus this protocol would enable distributed signing and key-generation for any number of parties that are involved.
+  The Gridlock Vault will utilize a full-threshold protocol for multiparty ECDSA.
+Full-threshold means that any t-out-of-n parties can sign a message thus this protocol would allow distributed signing and key-generation with more variability in the threshold t.

 ## Advanced Features